rustedivan/tapmap/dotplan.md

 	Visited countries still render borders.
 Borders are rendered as an overlay, where countries overwrite province borders.

+	So, the color stylesheet needs ten colors (three levels, seven continent colors for provinces).
+	The renderer needs to copy out these style colors in prepareFrame to populate the instance uniforms (per frame, when selected).

+	Additionally, selection border width and color.

   - Shader setup (HSV | border color)
   - Ocean: 30-20-90 | none
   - Unvisited continent: 0-0-100 | none